saadalee7/CLI-Projects/README.md

 Develop a simple command line to do list using TypeScipt, Node.js, Inquirer and Chalk.
 Run the following command to experience a CLI program: npx @saadalee7/to-do-list
+# Student Management System
+Develop a simple command line student management system using TypeScipt, Node.js, Inquirer and Chalk.
+Run the following command to experience a CLI program: npx @saadalee7/student-management-system